 A natural idea to utilize these two observations is that we can only apply the detection head to small objects' spatial locations.
-This strategy requires locating the rough location of small objects at low cost and sparse computation on the desired feature map.
-Illuminated by the above two observations, we present \qdet\ that is based on a novel query mechanism \csqFull, as illustrated in Fig.~\ref{fig:fig1}.
-We recursively predict the rough locations of small objects (queries) on lower resolution feature maps and then use them to guide the computations in higher resolution feature maps.
-With the help of sparse convolution \cite{graham2017submanifold,yan2018second}, we can significantly reduce the computation cost of detection heads on low-level features, while keeping the detection accuracy for small objects.
-Note that our approach is designed to save the computation spatially, so it is compatible with other accelerating methods like light-weighted backbones~\cite{tan2020efficientdet}, model pruning~\cite{he2017channel}, model quantization~\cite{wei2018quantization} and knowledge distillation~\cite{chen2017learning}.
+This strategy requires locating the rough location of small objects at a low cost and sparse computation on the desired feature map.
+In this work, we present \qdet~that is based on a novel query mechanism \csqFull, as illustrated in Fig.~\ref{fig:fig1}.
+We recursively predict the rough locations of small objects (queries) on lower resolution feature maps and use them to guide the computations in higher resolution feature maps.
+With the help of sparse convolution \cite{graham2017submanifold,yan2018second}, we significantly reduce the computation cost of detection heads on low-level features while keeping the detection accuracy for small objects.
+Note that our approach is designed to save the computation spatially, so it is compatible with other accelerating methods like light-weighted backbones~\cite{tan2020efficientdet}, model pruning~\cite{he2017channel}, model quantization~\cite{wei2018quantization}, and knowledge distillation~\cite{chen2017learning}.

-We evaluate our \qdet~on COCO detection benchmark \cite{lin2014microsoft} and a challenging dataset, VisDrone~\cite{zhu2018visdrone} that contains a large amount of small objects.
+We evaluate our \qdet~on the COCO detection benchmark \cite{lin2014microsoft} and a challenging dataset, VisDrone~\cite{zhu2018visdrone}, that contains a large amount of small objects.
 We show our method can significantly accelerate inference while improving the detection performance.
 In summary, we make two main contributions: \begin{itemize} \item We propose \qdet, in which a simple and effective \csqFull~mechanism is designed.
-It can reduce the computation cost of all feature pyramid based object detectors.
-Our method can improve the detection performance for small objects by effectively utilizing high-resolution features while keeping fast inference speed. \item On COCO, \qdet~improves the mAP by 1.1 and mAP$_S$ by 2.0 compared to the RetinaNet baseline through utilizing high-resolution features, and the high-resolution speed is improved by 3.0$\times$ on average when \csqAbrr~is adopted comparing.
-On VisDrone, we advance the state-of-the-art results in terms of the detection mAP and enhance the high-resolution speed by 2.3$\times$ on average. \end{itemize}
+It can reduce the computation costs of all feature pyramid based object detectors.
+Our method can improve the detection performance for small objects by effectively utilizing high-resolution features while keeping fast inference speed. \item On COCO, \qdet~improves the RetinaNet baseline by 1.1 AP and 2.0 AP$_S$ by utilizing high-resolution features, and the high-resolution detection speed is improved by 3.0$\times$ on average when \csqAbrr~is adopted.
+On VisDrone, we advance the state-of-the-art results in terms of the detection mAP and enhance the high-resolution detectopm speed by 2.3$\times$ on average. \end{itemize}